-I have heard Thai drunken noodles got their name because you have to drink lots of water, or your beverage of choice, to combat the heat from the cloves of garlic and chilies, but that’s just hearsay.
-This version of these noodles less spicy than you would get at a restaurant so if you like things fiery, feel free to add a few more chilies.
+I have heard Thai drunken noodles (pad kee mao) got their name because you have to drink lots of water, or your beverage of choice, to combat the heat from the cloves of garlic and chilies, but that’s just hearsay.
+This version of this noodle dish is less spicy than you would get at a restaurant so if you like things fiery, feel free to add a few more chilies.
 I love serving these noodles with Thai Lime Beef.

 Fish sauce – I love the funky umami flavor fish sauce adds to any dish.
 It’s a great way to enhance the flavor of curries or even chicken wings.
 The flavor comes from a process of fermenting fish over a long period of time.

 Soy sauce – I use reduced sodium soy sauce so that I can control the amount of salt in the recipe, adding more if needed.

 Basil – I use sweet basil, the most common variety found at grocery stores in the US for this recipe based on availability.
 If you can find it, swap it for Thai basil for a more authentic take on drunken noodles.

 Cook the rice noodles.
 Boil a large pot of water over medium-high heat for the rice noodles.
 Cook until the noodles are al dente, stirring occasionally, about 6 minutes.
 Run under cold water, then drain, and set aside in a large serving bowl.

 Sauté the aromatics.
 In a large pot, heat vegetable oil, add the garlic and Thai chilies, sauté until the garlic begins to slightly brown, about 30 seconds to a minute.